d2l-ai/d2l-en/chapter_introduction/index.md

 we can do this easily, with off-the-shelf tools.
-Nonetheless, no matter how accurate our model gets, we might find ourselves in trouble when the classifier encounters an image of the *Town Musicians of Bremen* (a popular German fairy tale) as in :numref:`fig_stackedanimals`.
+Nonetheless, no matter how accurate our model gets, we might find ourselves in trouble when the classifier encounters an image of the *Town Musicians of Bremen*, a popular German fairy tale featuring four animals in :numref:`fig_stackedanimals`.

 ![A donkey, a dog, a cat, and a rooster.](../img/stackedanimals.png) :width:`300px`
 :label:`fig_stackedanimals`

-As you can see, there is a cat in the picture, and a rooster, a dog, and a donkey, with some trees in the background.
+As you can see, there is a cat in :numref:`fig_stackedanimals`, and a rooster, a dog, and a donkey, with some trees in the background.
 Depending on what we want to do with our model ultimately, treating this as a binary classification problem might not make a lot of sense.
-Instead, we might want to give the model the option of saying the image depicts a cat *and* a dog *and* a donkey *and* a rooster.
+Instead, we might want to give the model the option of saying the image depicts a cat, a dog, a donkey,
+*and* a rooster.

-The problem of learning to predict classes that are *not mutually exclusive* is called multi-label classification.
+The problem of learning to predict classes that are not mutually exclusive is called *multi-label classification*.
 Auto-tagging problems are typically best described as multi-label classification problems.
-Think of the tags people might apply to posts on a tech blog, e.g., "machine learning", "technology", "gadgets", "programming languages", "linux", "cloud computing", "AWS".
+Think of the tags people might apply to posts on a technical blog, e.g., "machine learning", "technology", "gadgets", "programming languages", "Linux", "cloud computing", "AWS".
-A typical article might have 5-10 tags applied because these concepts are correlated.
+A typical article might have 5--10 tags applied because these concepts are correlated.
 Posts about "cloud computing" are likely to mention "AWS" and posts about "machine learning" could also deal